Every once in a while, someone likes to declare that the horror genre is dead, and so far, every one of those predictions has been wrong.

 Horror movies have been around almost as long as filmmaking itself, and while the genre has always been cyclical in nature –dipping, sometimes drastically, in both quality and quantity from time to time — all it usually takes is a well-timed box office hit, a fresh new angle or a hot young filmmaker to reanimate it again.

 The 21st century has been, overall, an extremely healthy one for horror.
 There’s been the usual amount of dross, of course, but the genre has branched out in a number of interesting new directions as well.
-We had absolutely no problem tallying the initial batch of movies for this article, and have just updated it again since last year, starting with the newest and going back in time from there.
+We had absolutely no problem tallying the initial batch of movies for this article, and have just continued to update it ever since, starting with the newest and going back in time from there.

 So here are over 50 terrifying favorites that you can use for your own personal Halloween film festival — and we promise that this lineup delivers.
 Brace yourselves for a look at the best horror movies of the 21st century.